 Sign up for our mailing list to receive harvest information, updates on events, and special offers.

-What do I need to bring?
-We supply buckets for picking and freezer bags for you to take your berries home in.
+We supply buckets for picking and freezer bags so that you can take your berries home.

-How do you pick blueberries?
 Our you-pick berries are the big plump variety called Blue Crop.
-They are very easy to pick.
-It’s sort of like tickling the underside of your dog.
-The ripe berries just fall into your hands while. unripe will stick to the bush.
-Please pick the bush clean!
+When you lightly comb the branches with your fingers, the ripe berries fall into your hands while the unripe berries stick to the bush.

 If you have any other questions or concerns, please contact me at Harley@bowhillblueberries.com or call 360-399-1006.